mhayden7/tasknotes/README.md

 # tasknotes

+This is a stand-alone utility to enhance how you use [TaskWarrior](https://taskwarrior.org/).
+It uses the stardard TaskWarrior CLI commands and does not *directly* integrate into it, so you don't have to worry about it intefering with your TaskWarrior setup

 ## Install Instructions
 Clone to your preferred spot.
 Create a symlink to the python file: `sudo ln -s <path to tasknotes.py> /usr/local/bin/tasknotes`